 Your large windows do not have a curtain, so you either use a myriad of towels to block the light out or wake up around 5am.
 If you wish for a remote control for the television you must ask at reception, unless of course they are all taken, then you can’t have one.
 If you are unfortunate enough to have a room on the other side of the road (it is split into 2 separate hellholes) then after a certain time you must go through a maze to find your room, for no reason whatsoever.
 After everything else you have to contend with staying here, you almost forget how bad the uninterested staff are.
 It’s like Fawlty Towers, but without the laughs.

 Not strictly Puerto Del Carmen, but I’m sure you’ll let me off.
 My advice is a one or two day car rental so you can see some of the fantastic views this almost lunar landscape can provide.
 There are some amazing black beaches too!

 DON’T – Pay to see the island

 Certain areas are off limits and they will attempt to charge you to enter.
 It’s more of the same, so I wouldn’t bother.
 Check the views below, which were seen without paying a penny!

 Honorary mention goes to Puerto Bahia, who offer a nice menu in a lovely setting be it food, drink or both you are after.
 I don’t doubt it will be packed out in the high season though so make sure you book ahead!
 Also the rocks just in front make a good playground for big kids like me.

-Overall, it is a good value location with decent temperatures year round and plenty to do with only a little planning.
+Overall, it is a good value location with decent year round temperatures and plenty to do with only a little planning.
 Also, it is not very busy in the off season which is always a bonus.
-Let me know your thoughts on Lanzarote in the comments…
+Let me know your thoughts in the comments!